Stonewall Democrats Utah: Utah Democratic Gay and Lesbian Caucus

 The group continued the work of a party caucus.
 The group's executive-committee chairman from 1997 to 2001 was David Thometz.
 The group's executive-committee chairman from 2001 to 2002 was Michael Picardi.
 The group served from 1997 to 1999 as a National Stonewall Democratic Federation affiliate and since 1999 as a National Stonewall Democrats affiliate.
 Nelson retired in 2001 from the group leadership, and the group was renamed in 2002 as Utah Stonewall Democrats.

 Utah Stonewall Democrats

 The group continued the work of a party caucus.
 The group's executive-committee chairman from 2002 to 2007 was Michael Picardi.
 The group's executive-committee chairwoman from 2007 to 2011 was Nikki Boyer.
 The group's executive-committee chairman from 2011 to 2015 was Todd Bennett.
 The group's executive-committee chairwoman from 2015 to 2021 was Becky Moss.
-The group's executive-committee chairwoman has been Jen Schwartz since 2021.
+Under Becky Moss, the group reclaimed its status as a PAC in 2016.
+The group's executive-committee chairwoman from 2021 to 2025 was Jen Schwarz.
+Sophia Hawes-Tingey has been executive-committee chairwoman since January of 2025.
 The group has served since 2001 as a National Stonewall Democrats affiliate.